-- Act as an internal salesperson Support the business case for business continuity through participation in the risk assessment and BIA processes (tasks that internal audit may address through the development of annual audit plans). - Ensure creation and maintenance of business continuity policies Because of its familiarity with policies, controls and the key components associated with BCM processes, internal audit can assist with the development of initial policies and standards (in line with reasonable maturity levels and business objectives). - Maintain project management standards Similar to the development of business continuity policies, internal audit is typically familiar with project management standards and project risk management programs. - Understand fluid landscape In addition to encouraging the development of a comprehensive program (i.e.,

-- governance, business and technology), internal audit can assist in the necessary maintenance efforts of all program components, as opposed to a sole focus on plan documentation.
+- Act as an internal salesperson Support the business case for business continuity through participation in the risk assessment and BIA processes (tasks that internal audit may address through the development of annual audit plans). - Ensure creation and maintenance of business continuity policies Because of its familiarity with policies, controls and the key components associated with BCM processes, internal audit can assist with the development of initial policies and standards (in line with reasonable maturity levels and business objectives). - Maintain project management standards Similar to the development of business continuity policies, internal audit is typically familiar with project management standards and project risk management programs. - Understand the fluid landscape In addition to encouraging the development of a comprehensive program (i.e., governance, business and technology), internal audit can assist in the necessary maintenance efforts of all program components, as opposed to a sole focus on plan documentation.
 Specific attention should be paid to the planning and execution of business continuity tests and exercises as teams, plans and recovery strategies evolve.
+Internal audit should observe such tests and follow up on action items captured in observation/gap logs.
+Internal audit can also play a role in event after-action reporting, playing a similar role to simulated exercises.

-Internal audit should observe such tests and ensure anomalies are addressed. - Encourage continuous improvement Based on familiarity with internal and industry standards/ requirements, internal audit is positioned to regularly review the planning process and strategies to ensure compliance.
+- Encourage continuous improvement Based on familiarity with internal and industry standards/ requirements, internal audit is positioned to regularly review the planning process and strategies to ensure compliance.
 Internal audit also can remain engaged through the development of recommendations to address opportunities for improvement. - Communicate to management Internal audit can formally communicate program status and capability to the board and management to ensure expectations are met and that the BCM program continually matures over time.

-Because BCM is a management-owned process, internal audit can be an active participant and adviser to the organization's business continuity executive sponsor and steering committee.
+Because BCM is a management-owned process, internal audit can be an active participant and adviser to the organisation's business continuity executive sponsor and steering committee, suggest key performance indicators and program health metrics, and then evaluate actual results over time.